Halloween Havoc: History

 In 1989, World Championship Wrestling (WCW) of the National Wrestling Alliance (NWA) scheduled a Halloween-themed pay-per-view (PPV) event for October 28, 1989, at the Philadelphia Civic Center in Philadelphia, Pennsylvania.
 The event was aptly named Halloween Havoc.
 A second Halloween Havoc was scheduled for the following year, thus establishing Halloween Havoc as an annual PPV for WCW.
 This second event was also the final Halloween Havoc produced by WCW under the NWA banner as WCW split from the NWA in January 1991.

 The 2000 event was the final Halloween Havoc produced by WCW, as in March 2001, WCW was acquired by the World Wrestling Federation (WWF); the WWF was renamed to World Wrestling Entertainment (WWE) in 2002 ("WWE" became an orphaned initialism in 2011).
 After 19 years since the acquisition of WCW, WWE revived Halloween Havoc for their developmental brand, NXT.
 Both the 2020 and 2021 events were held as television special episodes of the NXT television program, which aired on the USA Network.
-The 2022 event, however, will be held as a livestreaming event, airing on Peacock in the United States and the WWE Network in international markets.
+The 2022 event, however, was held as a livestreaming event, airing on Peacock in the United States and the WWE Network in international markets.
+The event returned to being a television special in 2023, but was expanded to a two-part special of NXT on the USA Network.
+It then returned to livestreaming in 2024 and to one night.

-The 1994 and 1995 events were both held at the Joe Louis Arena in Detroit, Michigan before becoming a main stay at the MGM Grand Garden Arena in the Las Vegas suburb of Paradise, Nevada from 1996 to 2000.
-Since the event's revival in 2020, it has been held at NXT's home venue, the WWE Performance Center in Orlando, Florida.
+The 1994 and 1995 events were both held at the Joe Louis Arena in Detroit, Michigan before becoming a main stay at the MGM Grand Garden Arena in Las Vegas, Nevada from 1996 to 2000.
+From the event's revival in 2020 to 2023, it was held at NXT's home venue, the WWE Performance Center in Orlando, Florida.
+The 2024 event marks the first time that NXT Halloween Havoc would take place outside of the WWE Performance Center.

 In 2014, all WCW PPVs, including Halloween Havoc, were made available on WWE's streaming service, the WWE Network.
 Since March 2021, they are also available on Peacock in the United States as the American version of the WWE Network merged under Peacock at that time.
+From 2020 to 2023, Halloween Havoc carried the NXT logo until it was replaced by the WWE logo from 2024.